 Q: I have other substance addictions.

 A: Many of us have experienced recovery in other Twelve-Step programs.
-If you are actively abusing substances such as alcohol or drugs, this is not the best time for participating in a closed Back-to-Basics group.
+If you are actively abusing substances such as alcohol or drugs, this is not the best time for participating in a closed Back-to-Basics Step Study.
 We must be sober to work the Steps.

 Q: What if I am currently working the Twelve Steps in another fellowship?
 Can I still do Back-to-Basics?